mzfrank/myweb/index.md

 # Teaching materials

-In recent years I teach a PhD course, an MBA course, and a couple of MSF courses.
+In recent years I taught a PhD course, an MBA course, and a couple of MSF courses.
 Here are the most recent versions of the syllabi.

 [Empirical Corporate Finance PhD Syllabus 2020.pdf](https://github.com/mzfrank/myweb/files/6823541/8823_Syllabus2020.pdf)